peteroupc/peteroupc.github.io/graphics.md

 ### Sound bank development guide

 Write an open-source and detailed guide on using free-of-cost software to produce decent-quality instrument banks from the recordings of real musical instruments (rather than copying or converting other instrument banks or recording from commercial synthesizers).
 See the section on [**building instrument banks, earlier**](#Building_a_Public_Domain_music_synthesis_library_and_instrument_banks).
 For this purpose, a sound bank in SoundFont 2 or Downloadable Sounds format that is of decent quality is about 4 million bytes in size.

+<a id=Guide_for_creating_3_D_models_in_the_pre_2000_style></a>

+### Guide for creating 3-D models in the pre-2000 style

+Develop a guide for creating 3-D models for use in modern video games that follow the [**specification**](#Graphics_Challenge_for_Classic_Style_Games), given earlier on classic (pre-2000) 3-D graphics, in a similar vein to "[**Game-Ready 3D Models: Requirements, Creation, and Export**](https://threedium.io/3d-model/game-ready)" (which was designed for high-system-resource games from 2024 or so).
+Notably, no shader-based techniques should be required for any such models, and advice should apply to models for a game just as though the game were developed in 1999 (or an earlier year) rather than today, but the use of modern creation tools is allowed.
+(For example, instead of normal, roughness, or ambient-occlusion maps, late-1990s 3-D game models typically employed light maps and bump maps.)

 <a id=License></a>